wenwu449/vsts-pr-review-sample/README.md

 # VSTS Pull Request Review Sample
-A sample tool to do VSTS pull request review via REST API.
+A sample to do pull request review service for VSTS.

+# How to use

+## Configuraiton files

+## Parameters

+## Environment Variables